cpino2/PINO-Python-Portfolio/StreamlitAppFinal/README.md

 - To run the app locally, ensure in the proper Python environment in Visual Studio Code (anaconda)
 - Next, locate the proper folder in the terminal:
 <img width="571" alt="image" src="https://github.com/user-attachments/assets/823eab64-dc16-417e-ac43-637d79ad33a9" />

 - Takes user to external browser to engage with app!

-Project Overview: What problem does the app solve?
-Setup & Run Instructions: Local installation steps, dependency list (with versions), and how to launch the app.
+# App Features
-App Features: Describe user inputs, main functions, and outputs.
+- Describe user inputs
+- Main functions
+- Outputs.

+# References & Resources
-References & Resources: Link to any libraries, tutorials, or documentation you used.
+Link to any libraries, tutorials, or documentation you used.

+# Visual Examples
-Visual Examples: Embed screenshots showing the app in use.
+- Embed screenshots showing the app in use.